victor25264/e-Portafolio/content/SRM/week10/index.md

 ##### Evaluating disaster recovery
 + Organizations have to define their RPO and RTO before designing their DR
-+ These decisions will help to create the strategy, software, and others needed to achieve the objectives
++ These decisions will help to create the strategy, software, and other resources needed to achieve the objectives
 + Also, there is a need to define what the necessary assets are for DR
 + Cobari (2024) assesses that understanding what possible threats are to the missions and the effects on assets (mission threat analysis) improves efficiency
 + Business can follow a similar framework to define what threats could affect them and what the necessary measures are for business continuity